toolstack/cyan-backup/readme.txt

 - Added: Remote storage to local FTP server.
 - Added: Help screen to the options page.
 - Added: Additional checks for bad configurations of the archive path, including the WordPress root and admin directories.
+- Added: Help menu to the options page.
 - Fixed: Missing directory name in non-writable archive path error message.

 = 1.3 =